Investing your super savings

 - how your chosen investment option/s have performed.

 The money in your super account is invested according to your chosen investment option/s.
-The returns from these investments (less costs and tax) are applied to your account once a year.
-They can be positive or negative depending on the performance of the funds within your selected option/s and other market factors.
+The returns from these investments (less costs and tax) can be positive or negative depending on the performance of the funds within your selected option/s and other market factors.

 We’re committed to ensuring that our members can take control of these important decisions, by providing a range of investment options (based on your attitudes towards risk).